R0shanSingh/Weather-Forecast-Website/README.md

 # Usage:
 1. View Current Weather: Allow location access to see weather based on your current location.
 2. Search for a City: Enter a city or city-country pair and press search.
-3. Review 5-Day Forecast: See upcoming weather conditions below the current weather display
+3. Review 5-Day Forecast: See upcoming weather conditions.

 # Features:
 1. Location-based Weather: Detects the user's location and shows real-time weather.